-The views and opinions expressed within the interviews on this site are those of the interviewees and do not necessarily reflect the views or opinions of TGD, Wayward Wild, or our partners/sponsors.
+The views and opinions expressed within the interviews on this site are those of the interviewees and do not necessarily reflect the views or opinions of TGD, Institute of Possibility, or our partners/sponsors.
 All images, artwork, and music are used with permission of the authors/creators or their representatives.

 Design and Visual Content May Not Be Reproduced

 The design of this publication is copyrighted and may not be reproduced.
 Visual content belonging to interviewees/contributors may not be reproduced without the explicit permission of interviewees/contributors and/or their representatives.

 Contact Interviewees/Contributors for Permission

 All artwork/images are copyright of the interviewees/contributors and may not be reproduced without their explicit permission.
 The Great Discontent/Institute of Possibility is unable to grant permission for the use of artwork/images belonging to interviewees and/or contributors.
 Please contact interviewees and contributors directly via the contact information on their personal sites.
 The Great Discontent/Institute of Possibility is not responsible for facilitating connections between its interviewees/contributors and those who wish to reprint their work.

 Interviews published on The Great Discontent are original works and cannot be reproduced electronically, digitally, in printed or any other form, format, or media in whole or part without the explicit, written permission of The Great Discontent/Institute of Possibility, except in the cases outlined below under “fair use” rules.

 Written content may be quoted or excerpted only for the following non-commercial and beneficial purposes:

 - Analysis and comment (i.e. quoting or excerpting written content in a review or analysis for purposes of illustration or comment)

 - News reporting (i.e. summarizing an interview with brief quotations for use in a report)